cliffhall/Fismo/README.md

 - ✅ Publish documentation to [Fismo website](https://fismo.xyz)
 - ✅ Fully permissive cloneable Operator for cheap deployments (~$45 vs ~$350)!!!
 - ✅ Deploy to testnets (Rinkeby, Mumbai)
-- 👉 Add cloning to SDK
+- ✅ Add deployments to SDK
 - 👉 Standalone demo project using SDK only
 - 👉 Deploy to mainnets (Homestead, Matic)
 - 👉 Write "How to" doc with demo as subject